 The Ottawa Network for Education partners with all four school boards and works side-by-side with teachers to meet the complex needs of our children and youth in both English and French.
 No other community organization has the same reach and ability to deliver much-needed programs to schools across the city.

 Classroom Gardens brings indoor gardening into Ottawa classrooms.
-Throughout the school year, and even through the winter months, young students grow vegetables from seed and learn in a hands-on way about plants, nutrition, healthy eating, and entrepreneurship.
+Throughout the school year, and even through the winter months, students grow vegetables from seed and learn in a hands-on way about plants, nutrition, healthy eating, and entrepreneurship.
 Students have the opportunity to eat the food they grow, and share it with their friends, family, and the broader community.

 JA recruits volunteers from the business community to deliver programs and lead hands-on learning activities.
 JA teaches by giving students real-world tasks like creating a budget, managing finances, exploring interests and career pathways, and working with a team to start a small business.